blacklightpy/vaultofknowledge/Local AI Requirements.md

 		- 8-bit: Close to FP16
 		- FP16: Standard Release
 		- FP32: Full-Fledged

-### AI Optimization Techniques
-- Mixture of Experts
-	- Splits the Network into multiple layers, which function as

 ---
 In this section I got my answers from ChatGPT, but I read them through and typed all this myself.